 A static, brochure-style website that describes what you do and how great your company is might have cut it ten years ago.
 But it’s not enough today.
 Our B2B Website Planning Handbook will help you plan a website that serves as both a customer-centric hub of exceptional resources for your ideal buyer and an opportunity-generating machine for your sales team.

-Core Element 3/7: Website Traffic Strategy
+Core Element 3/7: Demand Generation

 If your company has been around for a while, you’ve probably engaged in some combination of the following somewhere along the way to generate awareness: